igordanchenko/react-photo-album/README.md

 ### SSR

-React Photo Album extensively uses CSS flexbox and CSS `calc` function to calculate dimensions of images on the client.
+React Photo Album extensively uses CSS flexbox and CSS `calc` function to calculate the dimensions of images on the client.
 Unlike its predecessor, React Photo Album avoids setting the exact dimensions of images in pixels.
 Thanks to this approach, server-side rendered markup looks pixel-perfect on the client even before hydration (or even when JavaScript is completely disabled in the browser).
-React Photo Album calculates `spacing`, `padding`, `columns`, and other responsive parameters on the server-side using `defaultContainerWidth` value, which is set to 800px by default.
+React Photo Album calculates `spacing`, `padding`, `columns`, and other responsive parameters on the server-side using the `defaultContainerWidth` value, which is set to 800px by default.
 Keep in mind that responsive parameters may contribute to cumulative layout shifts during the initial page load.
-If CLS becomes an issue in your case, you may want to consider using hard-coded values for`columns`, `spacing`, `padding`, etc., instead of the default responsive values.
+If CLS becomes an issue in your case, you may want to consider using hard-coded values for `columns`, `spacing` , `padding`, etc., instead of the default responsive values.

 ## Credits